nextflow-io/website/content/blog/2017/scaling-with-aws-batch.md

 computing instances on-demand, scaling up and down the number and composition of the instances to best accommodate the actual workload resource needs at any point in time.

-AWS Batch shares with the Nextflow the same vision regarding workflow containerisation i.e. each compute task is executed in its own Docker container.
+AWS Batch shares with Nextflow the same vision regarding workflow containerisation i.e. each compute task is executed in its own Docker container.
 This dramatically simplifies the workflow deployment through the download of a few container images.
 This common design background made the support for AWS Batch a natural extension for Nextflow.